Lukas Walton: Net Worth, Life & Builders Vision Impact

 Builders Vision Architecture, Modules & Inference Logic

-1. Builders Initiative: The grant making / philanthropic head (low expected financial return, high social-signal weighting).
+1. Builders Initiative: The grant-making / philanthropic head (low expected financial return, high social-signal weighting).

 2. Builders Asset Management: The investment subnetwork (return-seeking, catalytic capital, patient capital).